lmomoy/LF-YOLO/README.md

 ```

 ## Citation
-Please consider citing my work as follows if it is helpful.
+Please consider citing my work as follows if it is helpful for you.
 ```
 @article{liu2021lf,
   title={LF-YOLO: A Lighter and Faster YOLO for Weld Defect Detection of X-ray Image},